Chart Color Schemes

 Jewells is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

 Jewells had a lower than average cultural diversity, with 90.7% of its population born in Australia, 95.5% being citizens, and 95.6% speaking English only at home.
-Christianity was the predominant religion, comprising 56.2% of Jewells' population.
-Judaism was overrepresented, making up 0.2% compared to 0.1% across Rest of NSW.
+Christianity was the predominant religion, making up 56.2% of Jewells' population.
+Notably, Judaism was overrepresented compared to Rest of NSW, with 0.2% of Jewells' population identifying as such, compared to 0.1%.

 Frequently Asked Questions - Diversity